onionshare/onionshare/README.md

 ## Quick Start

-At the moment OnionShare is a command line program.
-It works in Mac OS X, GNU/Linux, and Windows (see special Windows and Tails instructions below).
-To get started, either git clone the onionshare repository or [download this zip file](https://github.com/micahflee/onionshare/archive/master.zip) and extract it.
-Open a terminal and navigate to the  onionshare directory.

-You can also install onionshare by using pip or easy_install.
-On pip you can type `pip install onionshare` and on easy_install your can use `easy_install onionshare`.
+OnionShare works in GNU/Linux, Mac OS X, and Windows.
+The easiest way to install it right now is by using pip:

+    sudo pip install onionshare

+More detailed installation instructions for all platforms are coming soon.

+## How to Use

 OnionShare relies on Tor.
 You need to either have a system Tor installed (`sudo apt-get install tor`), or you can open Tor Browser so that OnionShare can use the Tor server provided there.
 Start Tor, and then run `onionshare`, passing in the file that you want to share, like this:

-    [user@dev onionshare]$ bin/onionshare ~/Desktop/secrets.pdf
+    [user@dev onionshare]$ onionshare ~/Desktop/secrets.pdf
     Connecting to Tor ControlPort to set up hidden service on port 26828

     Give this URL to the person you're sending the file to: